3.2+39.4

 "org.eclipse.draw2d.FigureCanvas")

-To ease the installation of the resolver we use the resolvers module described in subsection 39.1.10.
+To ease the installation of the resolver we use the resolvers module described in section 52.1.
 The resolver gets registered for the FigureCanvas class where the items reside.
-As mentioned above, what QF-Test does by default is providing item.getModel().toString() as item name.
-This default value is supplied as the last argument to our function getItemName().
+The default item name provided by QF-Test is supplied as the last argument to our function getItemName().
 Now run the script, press the record button and then simply move the mouse over your figures on the canvas - supposing you have created some of them previously.
 Note that this first resolver implementation does nothing but print out out some information into the terminal, something like

 name: Rectangle 16329001